zdravkov/kendo-docs/getting-started/accessibility/supporting-rtl-languages.md

 ---
 title: Support Right-to-Left Languages
 related: a11y-accessibility-overview, widget-appearance-rtl
+position: 5
 ---

-# Supporting Right-To-Left (RTL) Languages
+# Support Right-To-Left (RTL) Languages

 ## The Value of RTL Support

 Right-to-Left, or RTL, support is a phrase commonly-used to describe the ability of a library, site or application to handle and respond to users who communicate with a right-to-left language, like Arabic, Hebrew, Chinese or Japanese.
 Left-to-right is the default for most experiences on the web, but many sites and applications wish to also provide RTL support for their users.

 Admittedly, RTL falls more into the internationalization space, but we like to think of RTL as an accessibility feature, as well.
 After all, RTL is about making user experiences more accessible for users working in Right-to-left languages like.

 ## Adding RTL Styles to Your Applications

 Kendo UI provides out of the box RTL support, and adding these features to your apps is simple.
-All you need to do to get started is grab the **kendo.rtl.css** stylesheet from the Kendo UI `styles` folder in the latest release and add it into your app.
+All you need to do to get started is grab the
+`kendo.rtl.css` stylesheet from the Kendo UI `styles` folder in the latest release and add it into your app.
 Then, add an additional style declaration for the rtl stylesheet after the main Kendo styles:

 	<link rel='stylesheet' href='/stylesheets/kendo.rtl.min.css' />